roman-milk/roman-milk.github.io/vanessas-dissonance.md

+===

- ****** Vanessa's Dissonance Ch.
-21 ****** byCathartico© To this day, Vanessa was still wearing the nipple rings and pussy piercings.
+To this day, Vanessa was still wearing the nipple rings and pussy piercings.
 She had planned to get rid of them many times.
 But she had never followed through on it.
 Somehow, the slut rings were the last thing that kept her in touch with her submissive side.
 She feared that this side might be gone forever.

  Life was good for Vanessa.
 However, something was missing.
 The feeling of dissonance was gone.
 Only the posh, arrogant lady-ego was left.
 The cheap, trashy whore-self was gone.
 Her submissive 'Red Rose Whore' identity had always counterbalanced her 'Miss Arrogance' ego.
 The constant flip-flopping between these two polar opposites had been an extreme rollercoaster ride - an endless adrenaline rush that had put her into a constant state of arousal.
 This thrill was gone.
 Nowadays, she somehow felt incomplete and instable.